teemow/Blog/source/_posts/2003-12-17-forum-discussions.markdown

-5 to post to the group that they will no longer post because they cannot handle the light bulb controversy 4 to say &quot;didn't we go through this already a short time ago?&quot; 13 to say &quot;do a Google search on light bulbs before posting questions about light bulbs&quot; 1 forum lurker to respond to the original post 6 months from now and start it all over again.&lt;/I&gt;
+5 to post to the group that they will no longer post because they cannot handle the light bulb controversy 4 to say &quot;didn't we go through this already a short time ago?&quot; 13 to say &quot;do a Google search on light bulbs before posting questions about light bulbs&quot; 1 forum lurker to respond to the original post 6 months from now and start it all over again.*

 Thanks to [swtx88's post](http://boards.fool.com/Message.asp?mid=20007184) (you need a subscription to get in)